Hyperchicken/silvia-pi/README.md

 ##### GET /allstats
 Returns JSON of all the following statistics:
 * i : Current loop iterator value (increases 10x per second)
-* tempf : Temperature in °F
+* temp : Temperature in °C
-* avgtemp : Average temperature over the last 10 cycles (1 second) in °F
+* avgtemp : Average temperature over the last 10 cycles (1 second) in °C
-* settemp : Current set (goal) temperature in °F
+* settemp : Current set (goal) temperature in °C
-* iscold : True if the temp was <120°F in the last 15 minutes
+* iscold : True if the temp was <40°C in the last 15 minutes
 * hestat : 0 if heating element is currently off, 1 if heating element is currently on
 * pidval : PID output from the last cycle
 * avgpid : Average PID output over the last 10 cycles (1 second)
 * pterm : PID P Term value (Proportional error)
 * iterm : PID I Term value (Integral error)
 * dterm : PID D Term value (Derivative error)
-* snooze : Current or last snooze time, a string in the format HH:MM (24 hour)
-* snoozeon : true if machine is currently snoozing, false if machine is not snoozing

 ##### GET /curtemp
-Returns string of the current temperature in °F
+Returns string of the current temperature in °C

 ##### GET /settemp
-Returns string of the current set (goal) temperature in °F
+Returns string of the current set (goal) temperature in °C

 ##### POST /settemp
-Expects one input 'settemp' with a value between 200-260.
+Expects one input 'settemp' with a value between 40-160.
-Sets the set (goal) temperature in °F
+Sets the set (goal) temperature in °C
 Returns the set temp back or a 400 error if unsuccessful.

-##### GET /snooze
-Returns string of the current or last snooze time formatted "HH:MM" (24 hour).
-e.g. 13:00 if snoozing until 1:00 PM local time.

-##### POST /snooze
-Expects one input 'snooze', a string in the format "HH:MM" (24 hour).
-This enables the snooze function, the machine will sleep until the time specified.
-Returns the snooze time set or 400 if passed an invalid input.

-##### POST /resetsnooze
-Disables/cancels the current snooze functionality.
-Returns true always.

 ##### GET /restart
 Issues a reboot command to the Raspberry Pi.